Dropkick0/ai-call-agent/README.md

 - `PORT`: Server port (default: 5050)
 - `GOOGLE_CRED_JSON`: Path or JSON with Google credentials
 - `CALENDAR_ID`: Google Calendar ID used for scheduling
+- `DISALLOWED_TOPICS_REGEX`: Regex pattern for topics the agent should avoid

 ### System Prompt